Availability of Future Renewable and Non-Renewable Energy Supplies

 - This does not consider maintenance, repair and renewal costs, or the cost of support infrastructure

 Energy from the sun drives almost all biological and environmental processes on earth and is at the root of most energy resources.
 Fossil fuels are essentially ancient sunlight that has been preserved in the earth.
 Wind and waves are driven by solar heating of the atmosphere.
-The amount of solar energy that strikes the earth annually is around 5.2 million quads, or almost 10,000 times the amount of energy used by humans in machines.
-Yet, in 2007, solar power only accounted for around 6 TWh of worldwide electrical generation (0.062 quads) and the question remains unanswered as to how much of the massive potential can be economically captured for useful work.
+The amount of solar energy that strikes the earth annually is around 5.2 million quads, or almost 10,000 times the amount of energy used by industrialized society as primary energy.
+Yet, in 2007, solar power only accounted for around 6 tWh of worldwide electrical generation (0.062 quads) and the question remains unanswered as to how much of the massive potential can be economically captured for useful work.

-Because of the broad, sparse distribution of solar energy across the earth's surface and the evolving technology for concentrating, capturing and converting that energy for useful work, it is impossible to give a firm estimate of how much solar energy will be available in the future for use with machines.
-However, a number of authors have imagined possible scenarios for increased solar power generation in the future.
+Because of the broad, sparse distribution of solar energy across the earth's surface, the complexities of land use, and the evolving technology for concentrating, capturing and converting that energy for useful work, it is impossible to give a firm estimate of how much solar energy will be available in the future for use with machines.
+However, a number of authors have imagined possible scenarios for increased solar power generation in the future:

-Fthenakis et al (2009) estimated that there is at least 250,000 square miles of land in the sunny American desert Southwest that is suitable for construction of industrial-scale solar plants.
-This land receives around 4,500 quads of solar energy each year and converting just 2.5% of that energy to electricity would generate 110 quads per year, or more than annual American energy consumption from all sources.
+- Fthenakis et al (2009) estimated that there is at least 250,000 square miles of land in the sunny American desert Southwest that is suitable for construction of industrial-scale solar plants.
+This land receives around 4,500 quads of solar energy each year and converting just 2.5% of that energy to electricity could supply all US energy needs

-Taking a cue from former vice president Al Gore, Jacobson and Delucchi (2009, 2010; Delucchi and Jacobson, 2010) proposed a complete transition of the United States to wind, water and sunlight by 2030 in a plan that included 49,000 300-MW concentrating solar plants, 40,000 300-MW photovoltaic solar plants, and 1.7 billion 3-kW rooftop photovoltaic systems.
-With a 15% average capacity factor and EROI of 6.8, this would produce around 122 quads per year.
+- Jacobson and Delucchi (2009, 2010; Delucchi and Jacobson, 2010) took a cue from former vice president Al Gore and proposed a complete transition of the United States to wind, water and sunlight by 2030 in a plan that included 49,000 300-MW concentrating solar plants, 40,000 300-MW photovoltaic solar plants, and 1.7 billion 3-kW rooftop photovoltaic systems, which could supply all US energy needs.
 Smil (2010, 148) dismisses the proposal as "claptrap" not only for its exponentially unprecedented scope and schedule, but also for it's estimated $100 trillion price tag.

 Aside from industrial-scale plants and rooftop photovoltaic arrays, solar energy can be used in smaller-scale applications.
 Homes can be and are designed to take advantage of passive solar heating.
 Rooftop flat-plate water heaters have been used for decades.
 Small photovoltaic arrays are a common site for powering remote equipment that cannot be conveniently connected to the power grid.
 At the opposite end of the complexity scale, solar satellite systems and solar chimneys have been proposed.